UBC-MDS/ds-toolbox/chapters/en/slides/module3/module3_03.md

 Changes not staged for commit:
    (use "git add <file>..." to update what will be committed)
 ```
+We recommend using `git status` / checking the staging area before each commit to make sure you are committing what you think you are.
 ---

 # JupyterLab terminal: Specifying files to commit